mlabuda2/nf-tower-docs/docs/enterprise/configuration/overview.md

 - [Azure Repos](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate)

 !!! warning
     Credentials configured in your Tower SCM providers list may override Git credentials in your (organization or personal) workspace.
-Be careful if you populate values via both methods.

     Public Git repositories can be accessed without authentication, but are often subject to [throttling](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#rate-limits-for-requests-from-personal-accounts).
-We recommend always adding Git credentials to your Tower workspace regardless of the repository type you will use.
+We recommend always adding Git credentials to your Tower workspace, regardless of the repository type you use.